theMIDAgroup/GUI-Meningioma/README.md

 The code is based on the following publications:

-*2022 I. Cama, V. Candiani, M. Piana and C. Campi, "A comprehensive package for segmentation and radiomics analysis of Magnetic Resonance images", to be submitted.
+*2022 I. Cama, V. Candiani, M. Piana and C. Campi, "A comprehensive package for segmentation and radiomics analysis of Magnetic Resonance images", submitted.

-*2022 I. Cama, V. Candiani, L. Roccatagliata, P. Fiaschi, G. Rebella, M. Resaz, M. Piana and C. Campi, "Segmentation accuracy and the reliability of radiomics features", submitted.
+*2022 I. Cama, V. Candiani, L. Roccatagliata, P. Fiaschi, G. Rebella, M. Resaz, M. Piana and C. Campi, "Segmentation accuracy and the reliability of radiomics features", preprint available at TechRxiv, doi: 10.36227/techrxiv.21493935.v1.

 *2015 M. Vallières, C.R.
 Freeman, S.R.
 Skamene, I. El Naqa, “A radiomics model from joint FDG-PET and MRI texture features for the prediction of lung metastases in soft-tissue sarcomas of the extremities”, Phys Med Biol.
 2015 Jul 21;60(14):5471-96. doi: 10.1088/0031-9155/60/14/5471.